liberjul/CONSTAXv2/docs/source/options.rst

    --conservative

 If specified, use conservative consensus rule (2 null = null winner.
-For example, if BLAST is the only algorithm that classifies OTU_135 to Family Strophariaceae while SINTAX and RDP give not classification, then no classification is reported at the rank of Family for OTU_135 in the CONSTAX taxonomy).
+For example, if BLAST is the only algorithm that classifies OTU_135 to Family Strophariaceae while SINTAX and RDP give no classification, then no classification is reported at the rank of Family for OTU_135 in the CONSTAX taxonomy).
 According to our tests, works better for SILVA database to use this option.

 .. code-block:: default